-For starters, all 3 times I've decided what to pack in a hospital bag, I've split it up into TWO bags which I've really loved.
+For starters, all 4 times I've decided what to pack in a hospital bag, I've split it up into TWO bags, which I've really loved.
 One bag for mama and one bag for baby.
 It's so much easier to decide what to pack in a hospital bag for myself, like toiletries and things that will make me feel calm and comfortable and at home for a few days.

 So let's start with what to pack in a hospital bag for MOM:

-Pack all your Toiletries
+Pack all your toiletries

 I love having an extra long iPhone cord too because you never know how far away you'll be from an outlet, along with a laptop and cord if you want to be able to look anything up or maybe record your thoughts and feelings about the birth, or just a journal if that's more your style.

-Now for some extra stuff that I love to pack in my hospital bag but aren't necessarily requisite!
+Now for some extra stuff that I love to pack in my hospital bag, but aren't necessarily requisite!

 I've also got a pair of cozy slippers packed in there along with my own towel – probably not necessary but REALLY nice since the towels at the hospital are a little rough!
-I've thrown in a couple pair of very cozy socks and I threw in the same pair of flip flops I brought with me last time since hospital shower floors can be a little sketchy!
+I've thrown in a couple pair of very cozy socks and I threw in the same pair of flip flops I brought with me the last two times since hospital shower floors can be a little sketchy!
 Haha.

 And last but not least, don't forget to pack yourself something comfy to wear home!
-Don't make the mistake of thinking you'll be able to fit into a pair of pre-pregnancy skinnies because unless you're a straight up unicorn that's just not happening haha.
-I bought this dress since it's very roomy and it's a button-down dress too so I know I'll be able to wear it in the coming months of nursing.
+Don't make the mistake of thinking you'll be able to fit into a pair of pre-pregnancy skinnies because unless you're a straight up unicorn, that's just not happening haha.
+I bought this loose button-down dress since it's very roomy and it's a button-down dress too so I know I'll be able to wear it in the coming months of nursing.

-Hospital Bag for Baby
+Hospital bag for baby

 Now for what to pack in a hospital bag for BABY:

-Right when the baby is born, before they even give her a bath, they'll stick a hospital hat on her cute little head to keep him warm.
-I bought a couple of these with me for some of baby sister's first pics.
+Right when the baby is born, before they even give him a bath, they'll stick a hospital hat on his cute little head to keep him warm.
+I bought a couple of these super soft hats to go with these little outfits for baby boy.

 And lastly, although it's not really part of what to pack in a hospital bag, make sure you bring along the baby's car seat with you to the hospital!
 It's the ONE thing you can't leave home without because unless you can walk home, they won't let you leave the hospital without a car seat.